ghivert/modular-styles/README.md

 Implements CSS Modules for any SPA framework, especially in other languages than JavaScript!

-Right now, the simplest solution to use CSS Modules consists in instanciating Webpack, and running everything through it.
-Doings things like `import styles from 'stylesheet.module.css'`.
+Right now, the simplest solution to use CSS Modules consists of instantiating Webpack, and running everything through it.
+Doing things like `import styles from 'stylesheet.module.css'`.
 But what if you’re not running Webpack?
-What if you’re using another language, not supported by Webpack?
+What if you’re using another language that is not supported by Webpack?
 Or a language which don’t have access to `require`?
 Well, unless your build tool includes CSS Modules itself, you’re stuck with classic CSS.
 Or maybe with SASS.
 But we can do better now!
-PostCSS is there, it’s time to do better things!
+PostCSS is here, it’s time to do better things!

-That’s where Modular Styles come on.
-The idea behind Module Style is to give access to PostCSS and all of the future features of CSS, right now for every languages and every frameworks.
+The idea behind Modular Styles is to give access to PostCSS and all of the future features of CSS, right now, for all languages and frameworks.

-# How does it works?
+# How does it work?

-Modular Styles use the power of PostCSS and Gulp to provides an easy way to compile your CSS into usable CSS for every browser right now.
+Modular Styles uses the power of PostCSS and Gulp to provide an easy way to compile your CSS into usable CSS for any browser.

 - First, all CSS is gathered though Gulp.
 - Everything is processed by PostCSS to activate the future features of CSS.